[An earlier version of this article appeared as “Identifying William Bury as Jack the Ripper” in Ripperologist 139 (2014).]

 (3) Douglas, John E and Corinne Munn.
 “Violent Crime Scene Analysis: Modus Operandi, Signature, and Staging.”
 FBI Law Enforcement Bulletin 61.2 (1992), p.3; Bateman, Alicia L and C Gabrielle Salfati: “An Examination of Behavioral Consistency Using Individual Behaviors or Groups of Behaviors in Serial Homicide.”
 Behavioral Sciences and the Law 25.4 (2007), p.530; Keppel, Robert D and William J Birnes.
 Serial Violence: Analysis of Modus Operandi and Signature Characteristics of Killers.
 Boca Raton: CRC, 2009, p.8.

 (4) Keppel, Robert D, Joseph G Weis, Katherine M Brown and Kristen Welch.
 “The Jack the Ripper Murders: A Modus Operandi and Signature Analysis of the 1888-1891 Whitechapel Murders.”
-Journal of Investigative Psychology and Offender Profiling 2.1 (2005), p.14; Woodhams, Jessica and Craig Bennell, ed.
+Journal of Investigative Psychology and Offender Profiling 2.1 (2005), p.14; Labuschagne, Gérard.
+“The Use of Linkage Analysis Evidence in Serial Offense Trials.”
 Crime Linkage: Theory, Research and Practice.
+Ed.
+Jessica Woodhams and Craig Bennell.
 Boca Raton: CRC, 2015, pp.200-1.

 (5) Ibid., p.2.